luschroed/Acoustic_features/README.md

 1. Load DAIC-WOZ audio recordings
 2. Extract acoustic features using OpenWillis
 3. Extract speech characteristics using OpenWillis
-4. Create a participant-level feature table
-5. Merge extracted features with depression labels
+4. Merge extracted features with depression labels
-6. Perform exploratory analysis and visualization
-7. Train baseline machine learning models
+5. Train baseline machine learning models
+6. Perform correlation analysis

 ## Disclaimer
 This repository is intended for research and educational purposes only.